-A*STAR researchers have shown, through a supercomputer simulation, that high strength and shape memory can be realized at the same time by combining crystal grains of different sizes1, a feat previously thought impossible.
+Researchers from A*STAR have shown, through a supercomputer simulation, that high strength and shape memory can be realized at the same time by combining crystal grains of different sizes, a feat previously thought impossible.
 This finding demonstrates the potential of advanced simulations for tailoring materials to achieve previously unattainable physical properties.

 “A couple of theories have been proposed for why this is happening,” says Jerry Quek from A*STAR’s Institute of High Performance Computing.
 “We think that it is more difficult for the memory transformation to take place at the grain boundaries than within the grains themselves.
 This creates an additional surface between the transformed memory phase within the grain and the untransformed phase at the grain boundary, which eventually leads to suppression of the transformation altogether at very small grain sizes.”

 This is important because SMAs, like most polycrystalline metals, become strong at very small grain sizes, where the memory effect is lost.
 While obtaining strength and memory at the same time in the same material seemed impossible, but if it was achieved, it could dramatically broaden the potential application and useful functionalities of SMAs.

 “We were motivated by some earlier studies that showed that the combination of two different grain sizes could result in an amalgamation of useful properties such as strength and ductility,” says Quek.
 “However, the role of these types of microstructures in SMAs was unknown.
 A simulation approach is very efficient for investigating such optimization processes since a large set of simulations for different variations of grain microstructure can be studied systematically.”